Absolutely Stable Spatiotemporal Order in Noisy Quantum Systems

-We will focus on the instantaneous properties of the steady states as a probe of critical behaviour.
+Firstly, we consider the instantaneous properties of the steady states to extract static critical properties.
 To do so, we initialize the system in an up-down-symmetric state (in particular we choose $\ket{0}^{\otimes N}$), and evolve until a steady state is reached.
 The magnetization $\braket{M}$ (where $M = N^{-1}\sum_j X_j$) must vanish by symmetry, but the even moments $\braket{M^2}$, $\braket{M^4}$ provide information about the symmetry-breaking order.
 As well as the RMS magnetization $\sqrt{M^2}$, a useful quantity is the Binder parameter $U = (3 - \braket{M^4}/\braket{M^2}^2)/2$ \cite{Binder1981}, which in classical Ising models approaches 1 in the ordered phase, and 0 in the disordered phase.
 Finite-size scaling can be used to identify the critical point, where the value of the binder parameter becomes system-size independent.
 When the location of the critical point is known, it is then possible to extract critical exponents for the transition.

 Our results are shown in Fig.~\ref{fig:scaling}.
 We find a critical unitary gate probability of $p_c \approx 0.0427$.
 Using this value, we find that the data collapses well using the 2D Ising critical exponent $\nu = 1$.
 The critical behaviour of the Ising symmetry-breaking order parameter $R = \sqrt{M^2}$ is also shown.
 Again, we see a good collapse of data using the Ising critical exponent $\beta = 1/8$.
 This indicates that the transition is in the 2D Ising universality class.

-It is interesting that the critical behaviour of this strongly non-equilibrium model coincides with that of an equilibrium statistical mechanics model; in fact it has been argued that (at least for classical systems), detailed balance is effectively restored at criticality for systems with non-conserved order parameter \cite{Tauber2002}.
+Secondly, we focus on dynamical critical behaviour.
+In particular, to extract the dynamical critical exponent $z$, we calculate the dependence of the decay timescale of oscillations on the system size $L$, which at criticality should follow $\tau \propto L^z$.
+This data is shown in Fig.~\ref{fig:dynamicalexponent}, for systems with $p_{\rm unit}$ tuned to the critical value $p_{c} \approx 0.0427$.
+By fitting a power law to the data, we extract a value of $z = 2.18 \pm 0.03$.
+This is consistent with the best estimates obtained for critical Glauber dynamics of the 2D classical Ising model $z = 2.1667(5)$ \cite{Nightingale2000}.
+We have confirmed that this value remains unchanged along the phase boundary by performing identical simulations at a critical point where we set $p_{\rm NEC} = 0.7$, giving a new critical unitary gate probability $p_c' \approx 0.0266$; the power law fit there gives a consistent value of $z = 2.15 \pm 0.03$.